 Visit our exhibitions

-Located in the David Wilson Library, basement.
+Located on the ground floor of the David Wilson Library, the exhibition is open every day between 9.30am and 4.30pm (excluding public holidays and University closure days).
 Entry to the Library is free but security controlled.
 Ask for admission to the Special Collections exhibition at reception.
-Admission includes a complimentary exhibition brochure (supplies limited).